PatrickRainbolt/InfoSec/MScipher/Ver2/README.md

 So where the Plane number ‘1234’ would become ‘6789’ from the shifted table.
 Then to decode the message you just use the Shifted position to get the Plane number.

-# Here are the rules to Msencode:
+# Here are the rules to MScipher:
     • Have a established alphabet key.
 Both the encode and decode process rely on a set key.
 An example is, “ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789”.
     • Have a established first right shift value.
 An example is ‘5’.
     • Have a established Rotation key or Password.
 One rule is that the key must be made up from the established alphabet key.
 An example is ‘PASSWORD’.